-We can now have the Minimoog-V screaming by clicking with the mouse on the virtual keyboard.
+We can now have the Minimoog-V putting out sound by clicking with the mouse on the virtual keyboard.

-9.3.4 Connection to a MIDI node
+10.3.4 Connection to a MIDI node

-So that the Minimoog-V can play information coming from a MIDI track, it must be associated to a MIDI node through the appropriate menu.
+In order for the Minimoog-V to play information coming from a MIDI track, it must be associated to a MIDI node through the appropriate menu.

-We can so control the Minimoog-V through a command keyboard (see the Pro Tools manual for the connection of this type of device).
+In this way, we can control the Minimoog-V via a command keyboard (see the Pro Tools manual for the connection of this type of device).

-9.3.5 Saving presets
+10.3.5 Saving presets